steviedave/Python-Project-COVID-19-Global-Data-Tracker/README.md

 COVID-19 Vaccinations dataset (CSV)

 Place the file vaccinations.csv in the same directory as the notebook.
+Place the file owid-covid-data.zip in the same directory as the notebook, once unzipped.

 ## 🚀 How to Run
 Ensure you have Python 3.x installed with the libraries listed above.